Special requirements for Canadians subject to the Safe Food for Canadians Regulations (SFCR)

 A DRC membership is required to trade fresh fruits and vegetables (i.e.: buy, sell, import, export) unless otherwise excepted.
 For current members of the DRC, it is business as usual.
 However, if you are not a member it is important to determine if you require a membership in order to comply with the Regulations.

 The DRC has developed a suite of self-assessment tools to assist in determining if you require a DRC membership or if you are exempt from the requirement.

-To learn more about Division 2 – Trade of Fresh Fruits and Vegetables of the SFCR, including prohibitions and exemptions, refer to the DRC’s SFCR resources or contact the DRC Help Desk.
+To learn more about Part 6, Division 6, Subdivision C – Trade of Fresh Fruits and Vegetables of the SFCR, including prohibitions and exceptions, refer to the DRC’s SFCR resources or contact the DRC Help Desk.